platformer-hq/platformer-docs/docs/cache-reset.md

 # Cache Reset

 Even the most well-designed mini-apps can run into a simple but frustrating issue: **caching**.
-Native platform clients—such as Telegram, VK, WhatsApp, and others—may cache the link to your app and continue using an outdated version, even after you’ve deployed a new build.
+Native platform clients—such as Telegram, VK, WeChat, and others—may cache the link to your app and continue using an outdated version, even after you’ve deployed a new build.

 This leads to situations where users (and even developers themselves) **don’t see the current version of the app**,